 Square was running the kind of business that just had no right to succeed internationally in the 1980s.
 Localization of a text-heavy RPG into another language wasn’t just prohibitively expensive (a lot like today), but was in some cases outright impossible.
 That’s not hyperbole: in the 1980s, some character sets, like Korean, weren’t supported on any computer on the market.
 When you could get away with them, like with Latin characters for the west, you’d lose a lot of the text just to make it fit, and that’s downplaying the problems.
 Compress this fifty page short story to ten for me, I’ll wait.
 Worse, in the case of console gaming, the NES lacked some of the important features of the Famicom Disk System upgrade that would have allowed larger data-sizes to be put into play.
 FF1 wasn’t localized for three years after its Japanese release, and by then the NES was about to take its final bow.
 Dragon Warrior/Quest took three years as well.
 By the time Final Fantasy IV came out, Square had a legitimate concern: the west was seriously behind the east in terms of the console RPG.
 Reasoning that you couldn’t just plunge someone into a genre that had only increased in complexity, they began to take… questionable steps.

-It’s hard to tell if they were right.
+It’s hard to tell if they were right to do any of this.
 These days, we’ve learned how to teach someone how to play a game in its opening moments, and despite the bile tutorials will get, with old school RPGs they would have been a godsend.
 Imagine plopping someone in front of Ultima 2 with no keyboard guide and no more instructions than “Now play.”
 If you don’t know what I mean, here is Ultima 2’s Keyboard Guide.
+You’ll notice there is a function tied to every letter of the alphabet.
 But there’s a simple reason Square’s actions are judged so critically in the historical eye: 16-bit era JRPGs are not the complicated games Square was making out.
 They’re certainly no Ultima.
 Now Square may have been right about the business side.
 Their rivals, Enix, outright shut down their North American division before the end of the 16-bit era, so no one was buying their games, that’s for sure (Action RPG classic Terranigma was lost in the shuffle).
 For all we know, this story about the games being too complex is just a cover for not wanting to go through an expensive western localization, but the story spread, and it made Square’s business decisions seem more and more insulting to the west.
 An entire generation of 11 year olds trained themselves to play games in Cecil Harvey’s child-cursing hands: more Final Fantasy was not going to be that frightening for them.
 But what did Square do instead?
 Well…

 Final Fantasy V was not released internationally until after the success of FFVII on the PSX.
-Final Fantasy IV and VI were not released in Europe until the new century, and the version of FFIV the west was easier than the original (either based on or inspiring the so-called Japanese “Easy Type” release), so not to scare anyone off.
+Final Fantasy IV and VI were not released in Europe until the new century, and the version of FFIV that was released in North America was easier than the original (either based on or inspiring the so-called Japanese “Easy Type” release), so not to scare anyone off.
 (Of course, Easy Type was actually a Japanese release, which suggests to me that Square really was afraid of people being scared off by complexity, not only in the West, but Easy Type is actually harder than the original FFIV in some places, even if it is less complex, so they look even more foolish for using it like this.)
 Seiken Densetsu 3 was never released outside of Japan, and still hasn’t.
 A western dev studio was hired to created Secret of Evermore to appeal to American gamers, but a rumour cropped up that Evermore was the shitty, SMB2-like replacement for Seiken Densetsu 3 and has been looked down on ever since, even though it was neither SD3’s replacement nor particularly shitty.
 Should-have-been classics like Live-A-Live and Secrets of the Rudras were left on Japanese shores.
 They’re hardly the only company responsible.
 Enix has just as many faults, and I’ve already told you about Atlus and Shin Megami Tensei.
 And then there was the Earthbound marketing campaign.
-You don’t even have to be familiar with Earthbound to be put off by the marketing campaign, which was so wretched it was like they were running the whole campaign in reverse.
+You don’t even have to be familiar with Earthbound to be put off by the marketing campaign, which was so wretched that you’d almost think they were running the campaign in reverse.

 All of that said, Mystic Quest also a childhood favourite of mine.